Determining Age with IVF

 In a traditional pregnancy, gestational age begins accumulating on the last day of your menstrual period.
 By the time conception occurs, the gestational age is already somewhere around two weeks.

-In general, transferring a 3-day blast will leave you 2 weeks and 2 days pregnant as you leave the office.
-A 5-day blast is equivalent to a gestational age of 2 weeks and 5 days.
+In general, transferring a 3-day embryo will leave you 2 weeks and 2 days pregnant as you leave the office.
+A 5-day embryo is equivalent to a gestational age of 2 weeks and 5 days.

 Multiple pregnancies are more common in IVF.
 These pregnancies are often delivered before 40 weeks gestation.